google/docsy/userguide/content/en/docs/adding-content/content.md

 ## Adding a community page

-The `community` landing page template has boilerplate content that's automatically filled in with the project name and community links specified in `config.toml`/`config.yaml`/`config.json`, providing your users with quick links to resources that help them get involved in your project.
+The `community` landing page template has boilerplate content that's automatically filled in with the project name and community links specified in `hugo.toml`/`hugo.yaml`/`hugo.json`, providing your users with quick links to resources that help them get involved in your project.
 The same links are also added by default to your site footer.

 {{< tabpane persistLang=false >}}
 {{< tab header="Configuration file:" disabled=true />}}
-{{< tab header="config.toml" lang="toml" >}}
+{{< tab header="hugo.toml" lang="toml" >}}
 [params.links]
 # End user relevant links.
 These will show up on left side of footer and in the community page if you have one.
 [[params.links.user]]